Quickstart Guide on Aptos Indexer SDK

 This guide will walk you through setting up and running a Rust processor to index events on the Aptos blockchain into PostgreSQL.
 We provide a template processor that you can customize to index events from your custom contracts.
 By the end of the guide, you should have a basic understanding of how a processor works and be able to customize the processor for your indexing needs.

-Getting started
+Get started

-To get started, clone the aptos-indexer-processors-example repo.
+To get started, clone the aptos-indexer-processor-sdk repo.

 # HTTPS